venomnert/coingame_test/README.md

 4. `ExBanking.init_bank()` will return a pid which you can use to tes the main apis

 ##Notes:
-Due to my time commit of Oct 4, 2019 @6PM (EST), I as able to complete the `send/3` functionality.
+Due to my time commit of Oct 4, 2019 @6PM (EST), I wasn't able to complete the `send/3` functionality.